Are you tired of your live streaming material going to waste? Are you struggling to gain viewers for your live broadcasts?

 In live events, viewers want to be engaged.
-With that in mind, don’t be afraid to be entertaining, be real, be goofy!
-At the same time, give your viewers the information they want.
+With that in mind, don’t be afraid to be entertaining and real.
+Give your viewers the information they want.
 Generally speaking, we suggest live streaming each event for 30-60 minutes.
 This should be enough time to lock in the viewers’ attention.

-If you’re not yet streaming with Dacast, we’d love to get you set up with our 30-day free trial (no credit card required).
+If you’re not yet streaming with Dacast, we invite you to take advantage of our 30-day free trial.
 That way, you can test our platform and features for yourself.
-Just click the button below to start streaming live today!

 Thanks for reading, and good luck with your live broadcasts.